MichalFrontEnd/Campus-Cat/README.md

 * Signers page, can be filtered by city
 * Routing middleware that allows only logged-in users to view certain pages, and redirects logged-out users to the registration page.

+###Disclaimer
+Most of the photos on this project were downloaded from google.
+I do not own the rights for them, and if the owners of the photos request it, they will be removed from the project.

 ### Preview
 ![alt text](https://github.com/MichalFrontEnd/Campus-Cat/blob/master/public/Campus%20Cat%20Preview.gif?raw=true "Campus Cat Preview Gif")